Dr Adhi Priamarizki

 Biography

-Dr Adhi Priamarizki is a Visiting Fellow at the Indonesia Programme, S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University.
+Dr Adhi Priamarizki is a Research Fellow at the Indonesia Programme, S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University.
 He holds a PhD in International Relations from Ritsumeikan University, Japan and a MSc in Strategic Studies from RSIS.
 Adhi wrote a doctoral dissertation on civil-military relations in Indonesia, Myanmar, and Thailand.
 His research interests include Indonesia’s military transformation, civil-military relations in Southeast Asia, and Indonesian politics.
-His publications have appeared in East Asia Forum, The Jakarta Post, New Mandala, The Indonesian Quarterly, Defense & Security Analysis, and Contemporary Southeast Asia.
+His publications have appeared in East Asia Forum, The Jakarta Post, New Mandala, Journal of Asian Security and International Affairs, Asian Journal of Comparative Politics, Defense & Security Analysis, and Contemporary Southeast Asia.

 RSIS Publications